-Rent expense for the years ended December 31, 2015, 2014 and 2013 was \$52.8 million, \$53.2 million and \$51.0 million, respectively.
+Rent expense for the years ended December 31, 2016, 2015 and 2014 was \$72.5 million, \$56.6 million and \$58.6 million, respectively.
 Rent expense is included as part of "Occupancy and equipment" in the Company's consolidated statements of operations.

 In the event the Company anticipates incurring costs under any of its leases that exceed anticipated sublease revenues, it recognizes a loss and records a liability for the present value of the excess lease obligations over the estimated sublease rental income.
-The liability for future lease payments associated with vacant space, net of anticipated sublease rental income, was approximately \$5.9 million and \$1.9 million, as of December 31, 2015 and 2014, respectively, and is included as part of "Accounts payable, accrued and other liabilities" in the Company's consolidated statements of financial condition.
+The liability for future lease payments associated with vacant space, net of anticipated sublease rental income, was approximately \$5.9 million, as of December 31, 2015, and is included as part of "Accounts payable, accrued and other liabilities" in the Company's consolidated statements of financial condition.
+There was no liability for future lease payments associated with vacant space as of December 31, 2016.
 The lease liability takes into consideration various assumptions, including prevailing rental rates.